Joystream/community-repo/working-groups/storage-group/leader/Storage Scale.md

 * Joystream should follow a combination of vertical and horizontal scaling.
 * Each update should be considered at 75% capacity
+* Each upgrade is consist of replication+1 workers
 * Stages
   - Stage 1 : Bootstrap the system:
     - Capacity : 10T